fonoster/routr/docs/guide-voip-network-setup.md

 - A fresh installation of Sip I/O
 - SIP providers such as `voip.ms` or `didlogic.com`

-> Before starting the guide follow the [[Installation instructions]] to install **Sip I/O** server.

 ## Setting up the Server

-A set of sample configuration converting this scenario can be found at [basic sample files](https://github.com/fonoster/sipio/tree/master/config/samples/basic_setup).
+A set of sample configuration converting this scenario can be found at [basic sample files](https://github.com/fonoster../tree/master/config/samples/basic_setup).
 You might overwrite the files in the `config` folder if you wish to skip this section.

 ### Configuring the Gateway